HeartOfIrons/IronUtilities/Manual.md

 Location - An instance of where you want to create the instance/asset.
 (Ex. game.Workspace) Asset - A string of the selected instance you want to create.
 (Ex.
 "Part" OR "MeshPart" OR "Model") Properties - A table of what you want to add to the instance/asset.
 (Ex. {} OR {Transparency = 1, CanCollide = false})

+CUTIL.Edit() - (Location,Asset,Properties)
+*DESCRIPTION*
+Edits the properties of a specified asset/part within the given location.
+*PARAMETERS*
+Location - An instance where the asset is located (Ex. game.Workspace).
+Asset - A string representing the name of the asset to edit.
+Properties - A table containing the properties to set on the asset.
+(Ex. {} OR {Transparency = 1, CanCollide = false})
 ```
 --**BIT UTILITIES**--
 ```